jkutner/jkutner.github.com/_posts/2021-04-28-write-good-dockerfile-zero-steps.md

 * It can have multiple entrypoints for each operational mode
 * Reproduces the same app image digest by re-running the build
 * Includes a bill-of-materials describing the contents of the image

+If you still want or need to write a `Dockerfile`, see my previous post on [Writing a Good Dockerfile in 19 steps](https://jkutner.github.io/2021/04/26/write-good-dockerfile.html)